- You do not have any products in your shopping cart yet.

 Sustainability:

-Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for a Lifetime
+Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for Life

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
-Because these surfaces are constructed differently, it is important to know how to treat each table optimally.
+Because these surfaces have different structures, it is important to know how to treat each table optimally.

-Why Does Solid Wood Need Care at All?
+Why Does Solid Wood Need Care?

 How does wood react in your home?